Woman Wants To Keep Brother's Sick Dog Because He Can't Afford Its Treatment, Niece Doesn't Approve

 In some cases, pet insurance can help offset the costs of treating a pet's illness.
 Pet insurance policies vary in terms of coverage, but they can provide financial assistance when a pet becomes ill.

 For example, some policies cover all or part of the costs of medications, surgery, and other treatments.
-In addition, some pet insurance policies may also cover some of the costs of preventive care, such as vaccinations and regular checks.
+In addition, some pet insurance policies may also cover some of the costs of preventive care, such as vaccinations and regular check-ups.

 Additionally, engaging in therapy can provide a structured space to process the emotional aspects of pet ownership during a crisis.
 Therapists can help individuals and families navigate their feelings while developing coping strategies that align with their values and circumstances.